This post contains affiliate links for your convenience. View our full disclosure policy here.

 *Grab our Pre-K and Kindergarten Centers by Skill BUNDLE for engaging, hands-on math and literacy centers for the entire year!

-I didn’t know if I was cut out to homeschool or if kindergarten would go as planned, but each time it I found myself saying “I’m so glad we chose to homeschool kindergarten this year.”
+I didn’t know if I was cut out to homeschool or if kindergarten would go as planned, but each time I found myself saying, “I’m so glad we chose to homeschool kindergarten this year.”
 As my oldest got older, I certainly did not feel that way about other grades, but I would go back and do kindergarten again in a heartbeat!